top of page

 b) San Bartolo Coyotepec, renowned for its world-famous black pottery, a tradition dating back over 2,500 years, and is a must-visit for artisan enthusiasts.

 Day 4.
-Sunday.
+Tuesday.
 Monte Albán.
 Monte Albán is an ancient archaeological site, the capital of the Zapotec civilization that flourished between 500 BCE and 800 CE, making it one of the earliest and most significant urban centers in Mesoamerica.

 Day 5.
-Monday.
+Wednesday.

 a) HIerve El Agua, known for its petrified waterfalls and mineral-rich pools.
 The formations resemble cascading water but are actually created by mineral deposits over thousands of years.